Your Safety is Our Priority

 Statistically negligible homeless population, no gangs

-Homelessness is illegal in Cuba and is punished, thus you will not see homeless people on the street.
+Cuba currently enjoys a near – zero rate of homelessness.
 Their culture is built on extended family support networks, thus the multigenerational households minimize societal problems for at risk populations.

 Cuba has one of the lowest civilian firearm-ownership rates in the world.
 The purchase of firearms is extremely prohibitive and gun policies are highly restrictive.